James Keys Wilson: Plum Street Temple

 The synagogue was designed in an architectural style that had emerged in Germany in the nineteenth century, combining Byzantine and Moorish styles, hearkening back to the Golden Age of Jewish history in Spain.
 There is a Moorish theme in the motifs decorating the entrances are repeated in the rose window and on the Torah Ark and the 14 bands of Hebrew texts surrounding the interior are said to have been selected by Rabbi Wise primarily from the Book of Psalms.

 The building has been carefully preserved and maintains the original flooring, pews, and pulpit furnishings.
 The chandeliers and candelabra, formerly gaslight, are electrical but use the original fixtures, and the pipe organ, built by the Cincinnati firm of Koehnken and Company is still in place (although in need of restoration).

 The building was placed on the Department of the Interior's National Register of Historic Places in 1975.
 A restoration in 1994 and 1995 "renewed a sense of vitality and sparkle to a building which looks much the same now as when it was built 137 years ago".

 Personal life

-Wilson eventually lived in Glendale and was one of Glendale's incorporators in 1851.
-John Baker was Wilson's father-in-law and lived nearby in the John Baker House.
+Wilson eventually lived in Glendale, Ohio, and was one of Glendale's incorporators in 1851.
+John Baker was Wilson's father-in-law and lived nearby in the John S. Baker House.
 His wife's brother Samuel also lived nearby, and Wilson designed his home.
 It is speculated that Wilson adopted his wife's family name for business reasons.

 Wilson died on October 21, 1894, and is buried in the family cemetery plot in Spring Grove Cemetery: Section 49; Lot 1, Space 6 (no tombstone apparent) where his daughter has a marker.